How Dangerous Is Your State For Drunken Driving?

 50. Utah 1.93 (estimated population: 2,645,330)

 To determine which states had the highest drunken driving death tolls, Forbes looked at the number of drunken driving-related fatalities in each state according to a compilation of motor-vehicle crash data from the Fatality Analysis Reporting System and the General Estimates System.
-Released in August by the National Center for Statistics and Analysis, an office of the National Highway Traffic Safety Administration (NHTSA), the numbers reflect fatalities in 2007.
+Released in August by the National Center for Statistics and A

 They then multiplied by 100,000 and divided the result by the Census population estimates for 2007.
 This determined the states with the most accident-related fatalities per capita where at least one driver had a blood-alcohol content of .08 or more.